 The thing is, if your hosting service can’t maintain your site, you’re in trouble.
 People will bounce from a slow site in no time.
 I regretted signing up for that cheap hosting almost immediately.

-Siteground is awesome.
+SiteGround is awesome.
 It’s super fast.
 Despite more page views than ever before-sometimes thousands at one time, when a post goes viral- my site has never run faster.
+And I post tons of large pictures which I know should really slow down my site.
 And, whenever I’ve needed support or had questions, the longest I’ve ever had to wait was 2 minutes!
 And I’ve always had complete resolution of any question or issue.

 A terrific free resource to learn about making money blogging